w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 Additional examples aimed at optimizing costs or processing include:
-* Monitoring of vehicles, fuel costs, maintenance needs and assignments helps to optimize the full utilization of the vehicle fleet.
+* Monitoring of vehicles, fuel costs, maintenance needs and assignments to optimize the utilization of a vehicle fleet.
 * Tracking shipments en-route to ensure consistent quality and condition of transported goods.
   This is especially useful to assert the integrity of the cold-chain